shravandoda/miniAspire/README.md

 The application is pre-loaded with a superuser.
 The username and password for this user are set via the `DJANGO_SUPERUSER_USERNAME` and `DJANGO_SUPERUSER_PASSWORD` environment variables in the `.env` file.
 You can use this user to interact with the Django admin interface.

 ## Note

+The postman API collection can be found in `miniAspireAPI.postman_collection.json` file in the root directory